chmike/securecookie/README.md

 a request to the site without the user knowledge and consent.
 This is known as a [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attack.

+Consider this scenario witha Pizza ordering web site.
+First let see what happens normally.

+The user has to login the site to be allowed to order pizzas.
+During the login transaction a secure cookie is added into the user's browser.
+The user is then shown a form with the number of pizzas to order.
+When the user clicks the *Order* button, his browser will make a request to an URL provided with the form.
+It will join the field values and the secure cookie since the URL path and domain match the one specified at the login transaction.

+When the server receive this request, it checks the cookie validity to determine who that client is and if he is legitimate.
+All is fine.
+The order is then forwarded to the pizza chef.
+The pizza is later deliver to the user.

+Now comes the vilain.
+He set up some random site with a form and a validation button that the victim will very likely click (e.g., "Subscribe to spam" with a *Please no* button as validation button).
+The vilain has set up the form so that the URL associated to the validation button is the URL to order pizzas.
+He will have added a hidden field to order 10 pizzas.

-All it takes is for the attacker to create a page with a form and incite the user to click on the validate button.
-The user's browser will then send the form response with it's field values to the site along with the secure cookie !
+When the user click that validation button, his browser will send a request to pizza ordering site with the field value and the secure cookie since the URL match the cookie path and domain.

-If the form is to send *n* pizzas to the account holder where *n* is a field value that the mean attacker has set to 10 for instance, the site owner checking only the secure cookie validity will assume that the victim ordered 10 pizzas.
-It will be very difficult to sort out what happened when the delivery man arrives to the user's home with his 10 pizzas.
+The pizza ordering site checks the secure cookie and it will be authenticated.
+It will assume that the user issued that order.
+When the delevery man rings at the user's door with 10 pizzas in his hand, there will be trouble and no way to know where it came from.

 To avoid this, the solution is to add a way to authenticate the form response.
 This is done by adding a hidden field in the form with a random byte sequence,